tucher/JsonFusion/README.md

 This library shows about the same speed as RapidJSON for static containers (sometimes slightly faster) and 25-30% slower for dynamic containers — **but with full mapping and validation in both cases**.

-**Important:** RapidJSON below is only parsing into a Document DOM, while JSONReflection parses directly into the final struct with validation.
+**Important:** RapidJSON below is only parsing into a Document DOM, while JsonFusion parses directly into the final struct with validation.

 ### RapidJSON DOM parsing